MichaelFedora/tiny-deno/API.md

 Handshakes:

-- GET `/handshake/start` - Start a handshake by redirecting to this route
+- GET `/handshake/start` - Start a handshake by redirecting to this route with the `?app={appId}&redirect={redirectUrl}` params
+  - Optionally, `collections` and `permissions` parameters can be added as well.
-- POST `/handshake/complete` - Finish a handshake by posting data to this route and getting a session back
+- POST `/handshake/complete` - Finish a handshake by posting `{ app, redirect, code, collections?, permissions? }` to this route and getting a session back (if they matched the initial handshake parameters + the returned code correctly)
 - GET `/handshake/:id` - As a user, get handshake information
 - POST `/handshake/:id/(approve|cancel)` - As a user, approve or cancel the handshake and be given back a url to redirect to.